sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/workers.md

 First, we create a table containing _at least_ the fields described above.
 We're also going to add a reference to a repository (by identifier).
 We're also define a view that additionally grabs the name of the associated repository from the `repo` table.

+Defining this view is **optional** and is done here to showcase the flexibility in configuration.
+The rest of the tutorial would remain the same using the table name directly where the view is used (except, of course, references to fields defined only on the view).

 ```sql
 BEGIN;